 - The caller will inappropriately use VoIP services to manipulate their victims.

 - The caller will use a prepaid calling card.
-The PIN number that is provided through the prepaid carrier service allows the caller to indicate what their Caller ID name and number will be.
+The PIN number that is provided through the prepaid carrier service allows the caller to indicate what their name and number will be.

-- The caller will use a technique known as orange boxing, which refers to the use of hardware or software that generates signals that manipulate the call recepients caller ID.
+- The caller will use a technique known as orange boxing, which refers to the use of hardware or software that generates signals to manipulate the call recipients caller ID.
 This hardware or software copies the signal that is sent by the phone's central office, making it seem as if there is a call waiting.

 Be sure to investigate any unknown phone numbers that call you in CallerSmart's online phone book before you decide to call back.
 You can see other user's feedback on numbers and check for suspicious behavior.